 Incentive Stock Options.
 A participant generally will not recognize taxable income upon the grant of an incentive stock option.
-If a participant exercises an incentive stock option during employment or within three months after employment ends (12 months in the case of permanent and total disability), the participant will not recognize taxable income at the time of exercise for regular U.S. federal income tax purposes (although the participant generally will have taxable income for alternative minimum tax purposes at that time as if the stock option were a nonqualified stock option and (2) two years from the grant date of the stock option, the participant generally will recognize gain or loss equal to the difference between the amount the participant received in the disposition and the exercise price of the stock option.
-If the shares were a capital asset in the hands of the participant (generally, property held for investment), such gain or loss will be capital gain or loss, and such capital gain or loss will be long-term capital gain or loss if the participant described above are satisfied, the disposition will constitute a "disqualifying disposition," and the participant generally will recognize taxable option before the holding period requirements described above are satisfied, the disposition will constitute a "disqualifying disposition," and the participant generally will recognize taxable option of the shares over the exercise price of the stock option (r, if less, the excess of the amount realized on the disposition of the shares over the exercise price of the stock option).
-If the shares of the amount realized on the disposition of the shares over the exercise price of the stock option.
-If the shares of the amount realized on the disposition of the shares over the exercise price of the stock option.
-If less, the excess of the amount the participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option the disposition of the shares over the exercise price of the stock participant's gain on a disqualifying disposition, if any, will be taxed ascapital gain, and such capital gain or loss will be long-term capital gain or loss if the participant's holding period in the shares was more than one year.
+If a participant exercises an incentive stock option during employment or within three months after employment ends (12 months in the case of permanent and total disability), the participant will not recognize taxable income at the time of exercise for regular U.S. federal income tax purposes (although the participant generally will have taxable income for alternative minimum tax purposes at that time as if the stock option were a nonqualified stock option).
+If a participant sells or otherwise disposes of the shares acquired upon exercise of an incentive stock option after the later of (1) one year from the date the participant exercised the option and (2) two years from the grant date of the stock option, the participant generally will recognize gain or loss equal to the difference between the amount the participant received in the disposition and the exercise price of the stock option.
+If the shares were a capital asset in the hands of the participant (generally, property held for investment), such gain or loss will be capital gain or loss, and such capital gain or loss will be long-term capital gain or loss if the participant's holding period in the shares was more than one year.
+If a participant sells or otherwise disposes of shares acquired upon exercise of an incentive stock option before the holding period requirements described above are satisfied, the disposition will constitute a "disqualifying disposition," and the participant generally will recognize taxable ordinary income in the year of disposition equal to the excess of the fair market value of the shares over the exercise price of the stock option).
+If the shares were a capital asset in the hands of the participant (generally, property held for investment), the balance of the participant's gain on a disqualifying disposition, if any, will be taxed ascapital gain, and such capital gain or loss will be long-term capital gain or loss if the participant's holding period in the shares was more than one year.
 Long-term capital gains of non-corporate taxpayers are generally taxed at preferred rates.
 The deductibility of capital losses is subject to limitations.